telerik/xaml-docs/controls/radimageeditor/how-to/howto-custom-tool.md

-1. __Create a command.__The public IImageCommand GetCommand() method requires you to return a command linked with the tool.
+1. __Create a command.__<br/>The public IImageCommand GetCommand() method requires you to return a command linked with the tool.
 Create a custom command which implements the __IImageCommand__ interface and a field of the command's type in the WatermarkTool class.

 #### __[C#] Create Command__